Water Quality Report

 Update as of 08/12/2011

-Milford Water Company in an effort to help reduce TTHM levels throughout the system is working with its engineers to install an Activated Carbon layer in one of our slow sand filters here at the Dilla Street Treatment Plant which will help reduce the amount of organics in the water which in turn will help lower the TTHM levels in the system.
+Milford Water Department in an effort to help reduce TTHM levels throughout the system is working with its engineers to install an Activated Carbon layer in one of our slow sand filters here at the Dilla Street Treatment Plant which will help reduce the amount of organics in the water which in turn will help lower the TTHM levels in the system.
 This was done in Winthrop Maine with good success where they were experiencing the same type of issues with TTHM in their system.
 Within the next two weeks we should have all of the details needed and be able to provide an expected completion date once we have this we will update this site.

 MWC took another round of TTHM on August 4th and are now available for view.
 The results remain high at this time and we are continuing to conduct spot flushing and monitoring the chlorine levels in the system.
 We will conduct another round of TTHM during the week of August 15th.